sigasi/sigasi_insights/content/manual/vscode/faq.md

 ### Server Logs

-On some occasions we might ask you to share the server logs.
+On some occasions, we might ask you to share the server logs.

-Before obtaining the server logs it's best to enable debug logging.
+Before obtaining the server logs, it's best to enable debug logging.
 For more detailed logging, open the settings and change **Sigasi > Server > Log: Level** to **debug**.

 The location of the server logs depends on your OS.